A complete guide to the Zendesk for Startups program in 2026

 Build a foundation for growth

 The Zendesk for Startups program is a solid offer that can give your new business a real leg up in customer service.
-It provides professional-grade tools when you need them most and can help you get organized from the start.
+It provides professional-grade, reliable tools when you need them most and helps you establish a mature support organization from day one.

-Think about your support tools strategically from day one.
-You can try eesel AI for free and see for yourself how easy it can be to automate your support and bring all your knowledge together.
+Think about your support tools strategically from the start.
+You can try eesel AI for free and see how it works as a powerful addition to your Zendesk environment.

 Frequently asked questions